 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Implementers can create coding standards that provide meaningful guidance on name selection and use.
-Good language specific guidelines could eliminate most problems.

 Use static analysis tools to show the target of calls and accesses and to produce alphabetical lists of names.
 Human review can then often spot the names that are sorted at an unexpected location or which look almost identical to an adjacent name in the list.

-Use static tools (often the compiler) to detect declarations that are unused.

 Use languages with a requirement to declare names before use or use available tool or compiler options to enforce such a requirement.

+Do not choose names that conflict with (unreserved) keywords or language-defined library names for the language being used.

+Do not use names that only differ by characters that may be confused visually in the alphabet used in development.
+For the Roman alphabet these would include as ‘O’ and ‘0’, ‘l’ (lower case ‘L’), ‘I’ (capital ‘I’) and ‘1’, ‘S’ and ‘5’, ‘Z’ and ‘2’, and ‘n’ and ‘h’.

+Do not use names that only differ in the use of upper and lower case to other names

 6.19.6 Implications for standardization